cleanjsweb/neat-react/README.md

 }
 ```

 `useMethods` only accepts a single state object.
-So if you are using multiple calls to `useCleanState`, you may have to group them into a single object when passing to `useMethods`.
+So if you are using multiple calls to `useCleanState`, you may have to group them into a single object when calling `useMethods`.

 ```jsx
 const getDefaultValues = (props) => ({/* ... */});